Treating Substance-Induced Psychosis and Psychotic Disorders

 The benefits of dual diagnosis treatment include:

-Impact Wellness Mass’ dual diagnosis program provides a safe and supportive environment where clients receive 24/7 care, daily therapy, and medication support to help them overcome addiction.
+The dual diagnosis program at Engage Wellness provides a safe and supportive environment where clients receive 24/7 care, daily therapy, and medication support to help them overcome addiction and mental health conditions such as psychosis.
 We understand the difficulties individuals with dual diagnoses face and are here to help them reclaim their lives and reach a lasting state of sobriety.

 If you’re ready to take the first step, we’re here to help you.
 Contact us to learn more.